 2. Trickle Down AXS

 Force eTap runs off SRAM’s all-new AXS wireless protocol.
 This means that components from both Red eTap and Eagle eTap AXS can be mixed and matched to create the Frankenstein build of your dreams.
 This will prove particularly beneficial for gravel, and cyclocross riders who now can pair their drop bar shifters with an Eagle rear derailleur and cassette for a super wide range, hell, you could even add the all-new Reverb AXS wireless dropper post to boot!

 3. It’s 12-Speed Too

 As is the case with SRAM Red, Force has been given the 12-speed treatment, as such, the new groupset scores a host of upgrades over its predecessor.
 This includes both shifters, front and rear derailleurs, cassettes, a new chain and a new rear hub standard to boot — more on these below.
-Reviewers and riders across the industry have lauded the move to 12-speed shifting as a result of the increased range and linear gear progression on offer with the addition of another cog.
+Reviewers and riders across the industry have lauded the move to 12-speed shifting as a result of the increased range and linear gear progression on offer with the addition of another sprocket.

 4. Both 1x and 2x Options Remain

 With Force 1x sitting as the go-to choice for ‘cross racers and gravel riders alike, SRAM has opted to offer Force eTap in both 1x and 2x configurations.
 This means that regardless of your riding preference, there’s a group to suit your needs.
 1x cranksets are available from 36T up to 46T while 2x cranksets are available in 46-33T and 48-35T configurations.